contact us

 On the other hand, you don’t want to skimp on marketing and limit your pool of potential buyers.

-According to Matt Peden, principal of Independent Belconnen, “It comes down to the demographic that you’re targeting for your property.
-We look at who’s likely to buy your property and analyse their buying behaviours.
-If your home is likely to attract first home buyers, we concentrate on online advertising and social targeting.
+According to Paul Corazza, Director of Independent Property Group, it comes down to the demographic that you’re targeting for your property.
+“We look at who’s likely to buy your property and analyse their buying behaviours,” he says.
+“If your home is likely to attract first-time home buyers, we concentrate on online advertising and social media targeting.
 They’re younger, so they’re online.
 If you’re appealing to downsizers, though, the opposite is true.
 There, we’ll concentrate more on print advertising.”

 What about prestige properties?
 Buyers for these properties can afford to be choosy, so you’ll need to pull out all the stops.
-Again, Matt says, a successful campaign is partly dollar spend, partly smart targeting.
+Again, Paul says, a successful campaign is partly dollar spend, partly smart targeting.

-“If we’re selling a high end prestige property, we might look at Sydney newspapers as well as Canberra, so that we can reach those interstate buyers that might be looking for a professional residence.
+“If we’re selling a high-end prestige property, we might look at Sydney newspapers as well as Canberra, so that we can reach those interstate buyers that might be looking for a professional residence.
 We’ll also consider which newspapers to advertise in—the Australian Financial Review, for example, is better targeted for those buyers.”

 3. Legal and bank fees